dsbulk

 dsbulk -c csv --help

-Display the version number:
+Get the version

 dsbulk --version